qensus-labs/venafi-codesigning-gitlab-integration/README.md

  * Define a job that calls `venafi-verify-signtool`.
  * Ensure that this job runs on a Windows-based runner, by setting the proper tags.
  * Ensure this job operates within the image `quay.io/fullstaq-venafi-codesigning-gitlab-integration/signtool-x86_64`.
- * Set the `INPUT` variable to a filename or a glob that you wish to verify.
+ * Set the `INPUT_PATH` variable to a filename or a glob that you wish to verify.
  * Set other required variables too.
 See the variables reference below.

 *Notes*: